Azure-Samples/modern-data-warehouse-dataops/e2e_samples/dataset_versioning/README.md

 ## How to use the sample
 1. Sign-up to  [Kaggle](https://www.kaggle.com/)
-1. If you agree to Kaggle's terms of use, please download (LendingClub issued Loans)[https://www.kaggle.com/husainsb/lendingclub-issued-loans?select=lc_loan.csv] data
+1. Download (LendingClub issued Loans)[https://www.kaggle.com/husainsb/lendingclub-issued-loans?select=lc_loan.csv] data
 <Will update based on demo discussion>